John-Athanasopoulos/CTFLearn-Write-ups/Scavenger Hunt 3/README.md

 We will be given the option of **Ook!
 Programming Language**.

-Thus, if we decode the text, we will be given the following link (patience, it takes some time..): http://www.epuzzle.info/puzzlegraj5.php?prefs=3&obrazek=214713&szer=936&wys=525
+Thus, if we decode the text (tool: https://www.dcode.fr/ook-language), we will be given the following link (patience, it takes some time..): http://www.epuzzle.info/puzzlegraj5.php?prefs=3&obrazek=214713&szer=936&wys=525

 If we follow the link and play the puzzle, we will be given the following puzzle: